retypeapp/retype/hosting/gitlab-pages.md

 The `--key $RETYPE_KEY` is optional.

-The `only: main` argument is to ensure the rebuild is only triggered if commit new code is commited to the main branch.
+The `only: main` argument is to ensure the rebuild is only triggered if commit new code is committed to the main branch.

 ```yml
 pages: